HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Related Work

 \subsection{LoRA and its Variants}

 PEFT methods aim to update a small proportion of parameters to adapt LLMs for downstream tasks \cite{hou_adapter,Li_prompt,zaken_bitfit, wu_moslora, hu_lora}.
-Among these methods, LoRA \cite{hu_lora}, which injects trainable low-rank branches to approximate the weight updates, has become increasingly popular as introducing no latency during inference.
+Among these methods, LoRA \cite{hu_lora}, which injects trainable low-rank branches to approximate the weight updates, has become increasingly popular as it introduces no latency during inference.
 In the vanilla LoRA method, the authors introduce two linear projection layers and initialize them as Kaiming uniform and zero matrices \cite{hu_lora}.
-The following variants can be categorized into: 1) searching ranks \cite{zhang_adalora}; 2) introducing training skills such as setting different learning rates \cite{Hayou_lora+}; and 3) designing new structures, such as \cite{wu_moslora}.
-However, all these variants focus on improving performance for the ideal scenarios without weight noise.
+The following variants can be categorized into: 1) searching ranks \cite{zhang_adalora, valipour2022dylora, zhang2024autolora, mao2024dora}; 2) introducing training skills such as setting different learning rates \cite{Hayou_lora+} and improving initialization \cite{meng2024pissa, wang2024milora, wang2024loraga}; and 3) designing new structures.

+All these variants focus on improving performance for the ideal scenarios without weight noise.
 In this paper, we propose HaLoRA, which is customized for hardware deployment.